dekorateio/dekorate/readme.md

 public class Main {
 }
 ```
-And here's how it can be done via build properties (system properties):
+Here's how it can be done via build properties (system properties):
 ```bash
 mvn clean install -Ddekorate.docker.registry=quay.io -Ddekorate.push=true
 ```

 Note: Dekorate will **NOT** push images on its own.
 It will delegate to the `docker` binary.
 So the user needs to make sure
-beforehand that is logged in and has taken all necessary actions for a `docker push` to work.
+beforehand they are logged in and have taken all necessary actions for a
+ `docker push` to work.

 #### S2i build hook
 This hook will just trigger an s2i binary build, that will pass the output folder as an input to the build

 To enable the docker build hook you need:

-- the `openshift-annotations` module (already included in all openshift starter modules)
+- the `openshift-annotations` module (already included in all OpenShift starter modules)
 - the `oc` binary configured to point the docker daemon of your kubernetes environment.

 Finally, to trigger the hook, you need to pass `-Ddekorate.build=true`  as an argument to the build, for example: